martinrusev/saltstack-cheatsheet/README.md

-# saltstack-cheatsheet
+# SaltStack Cheat Sheet

-SaltStack Cheat Sheet
+A collection of often used commands on my Salt master.